NateAtHarvest/base-web-app/README.md

-# Base-Web
+# Base Web App
-A barebones web app built on top of Yii2.
-Currently this includes user management and an install script accessible by `~/console install`.

-## Configuration
-Check out the .env.sample file.
-Rename it to .env and fill in the values.

-## Dev Tech Stack
-- Laravel Valet
-- MySql 5.7
+Designed to aid in the rapid scaffolding of a custom PHP Web App built on top of Yii2.
+The user management and a basic control panel are provided already.
+This repo is not designed to be used by itself.
+To make use of it, take a look at the Web App Starter at <https://github.com/Harvest-Media/web-app-starter>.